-When Mexico joined NAFTA, it committed to eliminating the use of DDT, a pesticide used to control malaria.
-The National Institute of Public Health designed an alternative mosquito control strategy to replace DDT and virtually eliminated malaria.
-Developed with IDRC support, the mosquito control strategy became policy in Mexico and is being tested in Central American countries.
+When Mexico committed to eliminating the use of DDT — a pesticide largely used to control malaria — the National Institute of Public Health designed an alternative mosquito control strategy and virtually eliminated malaria from Mexico.
+Developed with IDRC support, the mosquito control strategy became policy in Mexico, and it has been replicated in Central American countries.

 - reduce illegal activities and violence in border regions